fluxusfrequency/blog/how-to-choose-the-right-tech-stack.md

 When you know that your code is disposable, you'll want to use the easiest tool you can find.
 Some good choices include [WordPress](https://wordpress.org/), basic PHP, or a static site generated with [Jekyll](https://jekyllrb.com/) or [HarpJS](http://harpjs.com/).
 All of these technologies are easy to understand, and you can probably get started with them yourself even if you're not especially technical.

 In some cases, you might already know that you need to build something that will last a little while.
-If you've already proven your concept in a basic way, and need to a solid base that you can easily extend from, but you're still very young, you might want to consider using [Ruby on Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/).
+If you've already proven your concept in a basic way, and need to set up a solid base that you can easily extend from, but you're still very young, you might want to consider using [Ruby on Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/).
 Both frameworks are easy to build new features in.
 Plus, they have the added bonus of being widely known, which means you will find it easier to hire new developers to work on your code as you continue to grow.

 ### Proven Market